-It’s been now more than 8 years (it’s 2012 now) since I’ve been writing content for various websites, and I still feel most webmasters do not consider content as important as the layout of the website.
+It’s been now more than 16 years (it’s 2020 now) since I’ve been writing content for various websites, and I still feel most webmasters do not consider content as important as the layout of the website.

 This reminds me of the days when people used to have websites just for the heck of it — “it’s a silly thing, but my client abroad wants to see it,” a client told me once about his need to have a website for his export company.

 I get to work with clients who really understand and appreciate the significance of the written word on their websites, and hence, are eager to pay good for it.

 This is what Frederick Turner thinks of content — The substantive or meaningful part: “The brain is hungry not for method but for content, especially content which contains generalizations that are powerful, precise, and explicit.”